 There are a variety of treatments options to help you.
 Because no two people are affected by depression the same way, there is no “one-size-fits-all” for treatment.
 One such treatment method is Transcranial Magnetic Stimulation Therapy (TMS).
 This non-invasive, FDA approved therapy stimulates the area of the brain known to control mood in order to relieve symptoms of depression.

 TMS Neuro Institute is one of the earliest adopters in TMS to treat depression in Southern California.
 TMS Neuro Institute has successfully helped thousands of patients for whom the traditional methods of treating depression—medication and psychotherapy—did not work.
-To schedule a consultation, call 323.655.3747 or book an appointment online here.
+To schedule a consultation, call 323.655.3747 or take our TMS Therapy Self-Assessment online here.